Internet-of-People/iop-rs/keyvault/README.md

-Keyvault was originally created as part of the [Mercury communication protocol](https://github.com/Internet-of-People/mercury-rust) but being a general-purpose tool it was reused in other components as well, hence it was separated into its own repository in the end.
+Keyvault was originally created as part of the [Mercury communication protocol](https://github.com/Internet-of-People/mercury-rust) but being a general-purpose tool it was reused in other components as well, hence was separated into [its own repository](https://github.com/Internet-of-People/keyvault-rust) then finally merged into this monorepository.